Burkina Faso is by far not as famous for its music as neighbouring Mali.

 (Adama Dramé) via balafon music (Saramaya,

-There is also the traditionally inspired world music of Gabin Dabiré, who is based in Italy
+There is also the traditionally inspired world music of Gabin Dabiré, who has been based

 Finally, there is quite an active hip hop scene in Burkina, with prominent outfits being Yeleen,